DevManoj19/AI_fitness_coach/README.md

 📄 License: MIT License

----

 > 💬 "Fitness is not about being better than someone else — it's about being better than you used to be."
 — AI Fitness Coach

----

-Would you like me to:
-1. **Add your real AWS live demo link and screenshot placeholders**,
-or
-2. **Generate a clean PDF version** of this README for journal/report submission?